adammwilson/ecoinfo/README.md

 Ecoinformatics: methods in spatial and environmental biodiversity analysis
 ===

+# Background
-# This repository hosts my growing materials for a course in Eco-informatics.
+This repository hosts my growing materials for a course in Eco-informatics.
 It is founded upon the materials developed for (Spatial Biodiversity Analysis and Methods)[https://github.com/adammwilson/SpatialAnalysisTutorials] course at Yale.

 # Motivation
 Over the past few decades there has been an explosion of available data